The Camera-Ready Beauty Guide

 The Morning of Your Shoot

-Keep your skin fresh and hydrated (not heavy or greasy):
+Keep your skin fresh and hydrated, not heavy or greasy.

 Cleanse your skin

-Add an eye cream(this helps your concealer sit beautifully)
+Add an eye cream if you use one (this helps your concealer sit beautifully)

 Your goal here is smooth, hydrated skin that makeup can sit on evenly.